magdalena009/python-exercises/README.md

 # python-exercises
-excerises from udemy course Python for Data Science and Machine Learning Bootcamp by Jose Portilla
+excerises (mainly with the use of pandas and numpy libraries) from udemy course Python for Data Science and Machine Learning Bootcamp by Jose Portilla